What is an Area Approval?

 - You would like to operate above 400ft.

-- You are within 3 nautical miles of any controlled aerodrome (Control Tower) or in the movement area, approach or departure path (which is up to 7kms from either end of a runway).
+- You are within 3 nautical miles of any controlled aerodrome (Control Tower).
 A controlled aerodrome is defined as whether a Control Tower is present AND it is in use (manned) at the same time when you fly your planes.

 - Or a combination of these.